 ABSTRACT

 This report provides the methodology, results, and recommendations for the C2014 Commercial and Industrial (C&I) Lighting Net-to-Gross (NTG) study.
-The study’s purpose was to examine specific product submarkets and customer segments within the larger C&I market that were in greater need of program intervention and to develop recommendations on NTG ratios for prospective application in the Energy Opportunities (EO), Small Business Energy Advantage (Small Business), and Upstream programs in Connecticut.
+The study’s purpose was to examine specific product submarkets and customer segments within the larger C&I market that were in greater need of program intervention and to develop recommendations on NTG ratios for prospective application in the Energy Opportunities (EO), Small Business Energy Advantage (Small Business), and Midstream programs in Connecticut.
 In the face of challenges and costs associated with general population surveys, NTG exploration is also a useful tool to understand which submarkets and segments are in greater need of program support.
 If certain participant groups have significantly higher NTG ratios than their counterparts, that constitutes good evidence that the first group is more in need of continued program support.

 This effort was the final phase of the C&I lighting research completed under the C2014 banner, of which the overall goal was to understand the saturation of C&I lighting and remaining potential to generate program savings.
 Phase 1 of this study was completed in June 2021 and produced an overall market characterization of the C&I lighting market.
 Phase 2 was completed in June 2022 and produced qualitative insights based on interviews with lighting experts to characterize potential opportunities for TLED conversions, retrofitting existing systems with controls, and commissioning advanced controls.